-Some business arrangements that are otherwise classified as partnerships can elect, under IRC Sec.
-761(a), to be excluded from the partnership provisions of the Code (i.e., Subchapter K).
-The election out is available to any organization which is used:
+For some unincorporated co-ownership arrangements that might otherwise be classified as partnerships for federal income tax purposes, the co-owners can elect, under IRC Sec.
+761(a) and related regulations, to be excluded from all the partnership provisions of the Internal Revenue Code (i.e., all of Subchapter K of the Code).
+This privilege of effectively electing out of partnership tax status is available in the following circumstances.